scalableinternetservicesarchive/whispr/README.md

 whispr
 ========================
-Whispr is a medical profile app - compile all relevant medical history in one place, with a convenient way to send it to healtchare providers, and have them add in new information in real-time.
+Whispr is a medical profile app - compile all relevant medical history in one place, with a convenient way to send it to health care providers, and have them add in new information in real-time.

 ## Prerequisites